upTee/upTee/docs/development_server.md

 Repeat the command until the installation finishes successfully!

 ###Set up the project
+Switch into the uptee directory.
 To set up the project copy the _settings_local.py.example_ and rename the new file to _settings_local.py_.
 Now edit the settings how u like.
 You can find an example for a development server [here](https://github.com/upTee/upTee/blob/master/docs/settings_devlopment/settings_local.py).
 Copy _browscap.csv.example_ and rename the new file to _browscap.csv_.

 ###Install the database
-Switch into the uptee folder and enter the following commands:
 ```
 python manage.py syncdb
 ```